AlThorStormblessed/YOLO_CCTV/prod/README_local.md

 - Python 3.10 or later
 - Docker and Docker Compose
+- Node.js and npm (for Prisma database migrations, optional but recommended)
 - A YOLO face detection model (e.g., the pre-trained model in `runs/detect/train3/weights/best.pt`)
 - RTSP camera streams to monitor